DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Measures time it takes to fix it

-	- Average value predicted based on expierence and documentation.
+	- Average value predicted based on experience and documentation.

 	- It can be calculated by: